Miss Teen USA 2013

 Miss Teen USA 2013 was the 31st Miss Teen USA pageant, held on August 10, 2013 at Atlantis Paradise Island, Nassau, Bahamas and was hosted by Australian journalist Karl Jeno Schmid and Miss Teen USA 2003 Tami Farrell.
 Logan West of Connecticut crowned her successor Cassidy Wolf of California at the end of the event.
 The 50 states and the District of Columbia competed for the title and the pageant was webcast on the official Miss Teen USA website via Ustream and on Xbox Live.

 Results

 Placements

+The 2013 pageant had a top five and eleven semi-finalists, including a People's Choice semi-finalist voted by the public.